M4dSec/writeups/Understanding the Importance of Finding a Server's Origin IP.md

 In the case of WordPress, there is an interesting technique called `pingback` that sometimes allows an attacker to retrieve the real IP address of the server.
 For a detailed explanation, you can refer to this [excellent article](https://blog.nem.ec/2020/01/22/discover-cloudflare-wordpress-ip/).

 ## Social Engineering
 Threat actors could  use diverse social engineering techniques to uncover real IP addresses.
-Methods such as phishing, pretexting, and even physical reconnaissance (like dumpster diving) can potentially yield valuable information.
+Methods such as phishing, pretexting, and even physical reconnaissance (like dumpster diving) can potentially yield that missing piece of valuable information such as IP adress.

 # Useful tools
 Two of the most effective and widely-used tools for IP discovering are Censys and Shodan.
 These tools comprehensively scan domains, gathering data on HTTP headers, SSL certificates, services operating on ports, metadata analysis, and more.